Fran Wilson

-Frances Claire Wilson (born 7 November 1991) is an English cricketer.
-A right handed batter and right arm off break bowler, she was born in Farnham in Surrey and plays for Gloucestershire, Western Storm and Welsh Fire.
-She previously played for Somerset, Middlesex, Kent, Sunrisers, Oval Invincibles and Canterbury.
-She has appeared for the England Academy Women's team and the England Cricket Board Development Women's XI.
-She made her One Day International debut against Sri Lanka at Colombo on 15 November 2010 and played her first Twenty20 International game for her country four days later.
-In October 2021, Wilson announced her retirement from international cricket.
+Frances Claire Wilson (born 7 November 1991) is an English former cricketer and now cricket coach.
+A right handed batter and right arm off break bowler, she made 64 appearances for England across three formats between 2010 and 2021 including being part of the tean which won the 2017 50-over World Cup.
+Wilson made her One Day International debut against Sri Lanka at Colombo on 15 November 2010 and played her first Twenty20 International game for her country four days later.
+Her only Test match was against Australia in November 2017.

+In club and franchise cricket, she played for Somerset, Middlesex, Kent, Gloucestershire, Sunrisers, Western Storm, Oval Invincibles, Welsh Fire, Trent Rockets, Birmingham Phoenix abd Canterbury.

+Wilson retired from professional cricket in November 2025 to take up the job as head coach of Gloucestershire Women.